 Our English Bible is a translation of the Hebrew and Greek words used by the writers of scripture.
 Their use of words can keep our understanding of scripture on track if we will look at other verses where they used the same word and we let their word choices teach us how to view the words.
 This may sound difficult, but it is surprisingly easy thanks to a tool called Strong's Concordance, that assigned numbers to each of the Greek and Hebrew words.
 This lets us see how those words were translated and it tells us every verse where the original Hebrew or Greek word was used.
 The Strong's numbers show when one English word was used to translate multiple original words or when multiple English words were used to translate a single original Hebrew or Greek word.
 The word numbers also let us confirm the meaning of the words in our English Bible since these word numbers allow us to find all the other verses where the same Hebrew or Greek word appears.
 Looking to see how the writers of scripture used a word can help us to confirm their intended use of a word.
-Free online tools allow us today to do this quickly and easily using these word numbers.
-[The format ^{G####} will be used herein to enable the reader to follow the Strong's number of the Greek word being discussed.]
+Free online tools make it very easy to correlate their words using these word numbers.
+[The format ^{G####} will be used to make it easy for the reader to follow the Strong's number of the Greek word being discussed.]